Zantac Cancer Lawsuit FAQ

 In the cases that have been filed so far, most plaintiffs have claimed to have contracted cancers of the bladder, colon, esophagus, and breast.

 If you or a loved one have taken Zantac and have subsequently been diagnosed with cancer, the best way to know whether you have a case is to speak to a qualified attorney immediately.
 At Cannon Law, we have extensive experience helping clients in similar situations.
 We pledge to thoroughly investigate your case in order to secure any compensation you may be entitled to.
 This can include coverage of your medical bills, lost wages, pain and suffering damages, and possible punitive damages against the manufacturers of Zantac (ranitidine).
-When you need a Colorado Zantac attorney, you can contact us for a free consultation of your case by clicking here or calling 970-471-7170.
+When you need a Colorado Zantac attorney, you can contact us for a free consultation for your case, or by calling (970) 471-7170.